alexeystn/lua-fpv-sim/README.md

 https://youtu.be/shNwYKozE4o

 #### Requirements:
-* FrSky Taranis Q X7 / X9 / X-Lite
-* OpenTX 2.2.0 or newer
+* Any OpenTX / EdgeTX radio
 * SD card

 #### How to play: